Facebook Posts Sales Jump on Ad Revival, Sees ‘Uncertainty’

 In a movement spurred by civil rights leaders, hundreds of companies decided to halt advertising on Facebook in the month of July, asking the world’s largest social network to take greater responsibility for moderating hate speech and election misinformation that is often amplified on its sites.
 The robust sales gain underscores that, despite the criticism, Facebook is still the primary place for small and medium-sized business owners to reach customers.

 Because Covid-19 shutdowns have driven an increase in online shopping, Facebook has been introducing more products for advertisers to sell directly to customers through its flagship site and its Instagram photo-sharing app.
-Revenue in the recent quarter likely benefited from that shift, as well as a boost in political advertising ahead of the U.S. election.
+Those businesses “otherwise would have a much harder time moving online and reaching customers during this pandemic,” Facebook Chief Executive Officer Mark Zuckerberg said on a call Thursday with investors.
+Revenue in the recent quarter benefited from that shift, as well as a boost in political advertising ahead of the U.S. election.

 Investors were looking for a quarter helped by “better than previously expected advertising market recovery, accelerating political ad spend and incremental contributions from a flurry of product announcements related to social commerce,” said Rohit Kulkarni, an analyst at MKM partners, in a research note.

-Shares were little changed in late trading, fluctuating between gains and losses.
+Shares fluctuated between gains and losses in extended trading, then slipped about 2% during the company’s conference call.
 In the statement, Facebook warned of “a significant amount of uncertainty” in 2021, citing unpredictable online spending trends during the pandemic, regulatory challenges and changes to ad rules on Apple Inc.’s devices.

 Facebook said ad targeting and measurement might become more difficult next year, not just because of regulations in Europe, but because of updates to privacy rules in Apple’s iOS 14 software.
 The social network will no longer collect unique device identifying information, known as IDFA, from iPhones, which Facebook and other companies have used to target ads to specific devices.
 In the new operating system, Apple users will have to agree to share the data with developers like Facebook.